Clad3815/Twitch-Streamer-GPT/README.md

 ### Step 1: Customizing Wake Word

-The 'wake word' is a unique word that triggers certain actions on your stream.
+The 'wake word' is a specific word or phrase determined by the streamer.
+Saying this triggers the GPT application to listen and respond to the streamer's command, creating a unique interaction during the stream.
 You can find 'porcupine_params_*.pv' file and several '.ppn' files within the 'wake_word' directory.

 - **porcupine_params_*.pv file**: This file is required for the Picovoice Wake Word engine.
 It needs to match the language of your wake words.
 The script automatically uses the first found file in this directory.
 By default, the script includes the French language.
 In case you wish to switch, delete `porcupine_params_fr.pv`, download the desired language from [here](https://github.com/Picovoice/porcupine/tree/master/lib/common), and place it into the 'wake_word' directory.